On pluricanonical locally conformally almost K\"ahler metrics: Pluricanonical locally conformally almost K ahler metrics

 We conclude that $\theta$ is $D$-parallel. \end{proof} It follows from the above theorem that for a pluricanonical LCAK metric $g$ on a compact manifold, $T$ is a Killing holomorphic vector field if and only if the condition~(\ref{theta-killing-condition}) is satisfied ($T$ being a (real) holomorphic vector field means that $\mathcal{L}_TJ=0$).
 On the other hand, in the integrable setting, it is known that for a Vaisman metric, the vectors fields $T$ and $JT$ must be Killing holomorphic, see for instance~\cite{MR4771164}.
-It is natural then to ask in the non-integrable case for a pluricanonical LCAK metric $g$, when is $JT$ a Killing holomorphic vector field? \begin{thm} Let $(F,\theta)$ be an LCS structure on a compact almost complex manifold $(M,J)$ inducing a pluricanonical LCAK metric $g$.
+It is natural then to ask in the non-integrable case for a pluricanonical LCAK metric $g$, when is $JT$ a Killing holomorphic vector field? \begin{thm} Let $(M, g, J, F, \theta)$ be a compact manifold of real dimension $2n$ with a pluricanonical LCAK structure.
 Suppose that where $T=\theta^\sharp$.
 Then, $JT$ is a Killing holomorphic vector field. \end{thm} \begin{proof} Applying the Lie derivative with respect to $JT$ to $F=g(J\cdot,\cdot)$, we get